microsoft/pybryt/docs/getting_started.rst

 Next Steps
 ----------

-pybryt can do much more beyond this simple example, such as automating the assessment of student implementations and detecting plagiarism.
+PyBryt can do much more beyond this simple example, such as automating the assessment of student implementations and detecting plagiarism.
 To learn more about pybryt, check out the following

 * The example projects in the `demos folder <https://github.com/microsoft/pybryt/tree/main/demo/>`_
 * Read the :ref:`api` for details on the annotation types